netzgestaltung/sandbox-restrict-user-enumeration/README.md

 Other Plugins like YoastSeo may bring in new exposure like the author infomration in opengraph-tags for Slack

 ### Solutions
-- Remove YoastSeo - its Bloated at all, use Redirection Plugin and Custom Fields instead
+- Remove YoastSeo - its bloated at all, use Redirection Plugin and Custom Fields instead
 - If you cant removce it whatsoever - check all YoastSeo options to get a complete solution

 ## Flaws